 Stakeholder Analysis

 Because the purpose of the stakeholder register is to identify and classify stakeholders, a comprehensive stakeholder analysis is the next step.
-In the PMBOK, stakeholder analysis is a tool & technique of the Identify Stakeholders process.
+In the PMBOK, stakeholder analysis is a method of the Stakeholder Performance Domain.

 In short, once the stakeholder register has been completed the stakeholder analysis provides a more comprehensive summary of the stakeholder’s needs and wants.